Bibliome/alvisnlp/README.md

 This will create a standard default parameter file in `share/default-param-values.xml`.
 Edit this file and fill parameter values appropriate for your host.

+### Default command-line options

+If you wish your installed AlvisNLP/ML to run with default command-line options, then you put them on the file named `default-options.txt` in the `share` directory.
+Once installed, the options will be automatically prepended to each invocation of `alvisnlp`.

+In the `share` directory, there is an example file named `default-options.txt.template`.

 ### Copy files to installation directory

 `./install.sh DIR`